MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-min-aggfunction.md

 **Example 2**

-Find the first time an event with a direct death happened in each state.
+Find the first time an event with a direct death happened in each state showing all of the columns.

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKM9ILUpVcElNLMkodsksSk0uUbBTMABKFJfm5iYWZValKiQWpcfnZuZpBJckFpWEZOam6ihoaSokVSoABUpSAdlWy7VPAAAA)**\]**